anudeepthika/calculate-behaviour2/addition.md

   Given I have a calculator that's turned on

+ When I enter "first number"
+  And I press "+" button
+  And I enter "next number"
+  And I press "+" button
+  And I enter "next number"
-  When I enter all the numbers by pressing "+" alternatively And press "=" after entering last number
+  And repeat this until you enter last but one number And press "=" after entering last number

-  Then I see the 'added sum" as the result
+  Then I see the 'added sum" of all the entered numbers

 Scenario: Result is too large to display (or overrunning the limits)